hideodaikoku/silent-valley/content/blog/03-the-pilot/index.md

 > 1.... 🐦

-a pile of twigs in the shape of a bow
+a pile of twigs and an oak eave shaped like a bow

 > 2.... 🐦

-a rock
+a pile of sharp rocks!

  > 3 ... 🐦